Background

 Thanks to a grant from Barts Charity, C4TS have built an AfterTrauma recovery app (for both iOS and Android), with added interactive e-health features, that will better support and motivate trauma survivors after they leave hospital.

-Our AfterTrauma recovery App is based on the principles of supported self-management.
+Our AfterTrauma recovery App was based on the principles of supported self-management.
 Supported self-management programs aim to educate people about their health condition and care, motivate them to care for themselves in the best possible way (eg coaching, goal setting), and provide them with techniques and tools to enable them to do that (eg connecting with peers).

 The app was developed because there were previously no apps to help people in the UK to recover from the severe physical and psychological effects of major injuries.